 - Brand The Kids.

-If you’re going to be travelling in busy places write your phone number somewhere on your child in case they get lost.
+If you’re going to be traveling in busy places write your phone number somewhere on your child in case they get lost.
 A travel wrist band is great way to do this!

 - Prepare Through Role Play

 Role play unusual situations.
 What would happen if your child got lost?
 If you act out what they should do before your trip, they are more likely to remember than if you just tell them what to do.